 There is also a technique of dunking your face into ice cold water.
 While many would rather not, if you are sober and thinking of getting high, or thinking of suicide, do it.
 Because it can save your life.

-Some who struggle with suicidality have reported to me that an ice pack to the chest around the heart has helped just as much or ice on the wrist so experiment and find what works for you
+Some who struggle with suicidality have reported to me that an ice pack to the chest around the heart has helped just as much or ice on the wrist.
+Experiment and find what works for you

 Video: (Three minutes) Stop, Drop & Roll for Emotional Fires.
 In the linked video, she makes several recommendations on how to avoid overdose, relapse, or suicide.